Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 It can be difficult for the user to determine when an index is required.
-A good rule of thumb is to create an index for any column that is queried often, that is, appears on the right-hand side of a `where` statement.
+A good rule of thumb is to create an index for any column that is queried often, that is, appears on the right-hand side of a `where` statement that is to be evaluated frequently.
 However, the presence of indices makes updates more expensive, as every change to a column value requires that the index be rebuilt to reflect the change.
 Thus, if your data are highly dynamic, you should carefully